tud-amr/mpc_planner/README.md

 <details>
     <summary><b  style="display:inline-block">Solver: Forces Pro</b></summary>

-Go to my.embotech.com, log in to your account.
+Go to [my.embotech.com](my.embotech.com), log in to your account.
 Assign a regular license to your computer.
-Then download the client to `~/forces_pro_client/` **outside of the container**.
+Download the client to `~/forces_pro_client/` **outside of the container**.
 If you have the solver in a different location, add its path to `PYTHONPATH`.
 </details>

 ---